-Undergraduate Programs: Our students are trained to excel in a wide array of career options related to plant productivity, the environment and soils, biotechnology and genomics.
-Skills in these areas are in high demand, with professional opportunities exceeding the number of graduates.
-We offer four bachelors of science (B.S.) degree programs, including: Environmental Soil Science; Landscape Horticulture and Design; and Plant Science.
+Undergraduate Programs: Our students are trained to excel in a wide array of career options related to sustainable landscapes and food production, the environment, soils, and water quality, biotechnology and genomics.
+Students with skills in these areas are in high demand, with professional opportunities exceeding the number of graduates.
+We offer two bachelors of science (B.S.) degree programs: Landscape Architecture and Plant Science, with ample freedom to specialize.

-Graduate Programs: Our department offers the master of science and the doctor of philosophy degrees in the plant and soil sciences.
-Two graduate areas exist in the department, namely: (1) plant science which includes the areas of plant molecular biology, plant breeding, plant pathology, plant tissue culture, landscape design, horticulture, crop science, plant anatomy and plant physiology; and (2) soil science which includes soil chemistry, soil fertility and management, soil physics, soil microbiology and biochemistry, environmental microbiology, soil and water quality, and soil formation and biogeochemistry.
+Graduate Programs: Our department offers master of science (M.S.) and doctor of philosophy (Ph.D.) degrees in the plant and soil sciences.
+Two graduate areas exist in the department, namely: (1) plant science which includes the areas of cellular/molecular biology, breeding and genomics, pathology, physiology, anatomy, landscape design, horticulture, crop science and weed science; and (2) soil science which includes chemistry, fertility and management, physics and hydrology, microbiology and biochemistry, environmental microbiology, soil and water quality, and soil formation and biogeochemistry.
 Our graduate faculty are recognized experts in their fields of study and deeply dedicated to providing comprehensive mentorship to their students.
-In addition to offering thesis and dissertation based degrees at the M.S. and Ph.D levels, our department offers both a non-thesis M.S. degree and allows students to pursue the M.S. degree on a part-time basis, the latter being particularly suited to individuals already in the workforce.
+In addition to offering thesis- and dissertation-based degrees at the M.S. and Ph.D. levels, our department offers a non-thesis M.S. degree and also allows students to pursue the M.S. degree on a part-time basis, the latter being particularly suited to individuals already in the workforce.

-Faculty and Expertise: Our faculty members are very well known and recognized for research and their scholarly work, and we promote innovative teaching methods and individualized student advising.
+Faculty and Expertise: Our faculty members are well recognized for research and their scholarly work, including three named chairs and numerous scientific society fellows.
+We also promote innovative teaching methods and individualized student advising.
 We’re active in public and professional service, delivering novel and innovative findings and practices to our stakeholders and in our fields of expertise.
 Our department has approximately 30 tenure-track faculty and a number of extension professionals.
-We currently have 71 undergraduate majors, and 60 graduate students.
+We currently have 75 undergraduate majors, and 60 graduate students.

-As you get to know our department and academic programs, and the people working in our department, you will find yourself in a welcoming and academically rigorous environment.
-The challenges and potential of positions in our fields of expertise are exciting, as technologies are having a deep impact on way we conduct our work, and there are tremendous demands on both plants and soils in today’s world.
-This is creating many job opportunities for our graduates.
+As you get to know our department and academic programs you will find yourself in a welcoming and academically rigorous environment.
+The challenges and potential of positions in our fields of expertise are exciting, as technologies are having a deep impact on how we conduct our work.
+Given the grand challenge of feeding nine billion inhabitants while preserving environmental quality, there are tremendous demands on both plants and soils in today’s world.
+This is creating many and varied job opportunities for our graduates.